Ronnie Bradford: Professional career

-Bradford was drafted in the fourth round of the 1993 NFL Draft by the Miami Dolphins.
+Bradford was selected in the fourth round of the 1993 NFL Draft by the Miami Dolphins.
 Bradford finished his ten NFL seasons with two sacks, four fumble recoveries, and 13 interceptions, one of which he returned for a touchdown.
 With the Falcons, he played in Super Bowl XXXIII and recorded an interception from Broncos quarterback John Elway in the game.

 Coaching career

 Bradford spent six seasons (2003–2008) with the Denver Broncos coaching on defense and special teams.
 He was a defensive assistant with the Kansas City Chiefs in 2009.
 Bradford joined California's coaching staff in March 2010 as an administrative assistant for the defense.
 The move reunited Bradford with former Kansas City defensive coordinator.
 In September 2011, he was added to the U of Memphis football staff as a secondary coach.
 In 2013, he coached at Louisiana Tech University.
 In 2016, he was hired by USC to coach the defensive secondary.